prajapati-parth/minimal-react/README.md

 # Minimal React
 A command line tool to create a minimal react web application.

+Minimal React is a tool just like Create React App but just simpler and with more control over your package.json and webpack configuration files.
+- It is a boilerplate to create a simple React application setup.
+- It is quick and smaller in size compared to Create React App.
+- It is a starter kit that builds you a minimal React app with bare minimum configuration that just works.

 ## Usage
 - Install `minimal-react`
 ```shell